 Brighton Beach, 134 Esplanade, Brighton VIC, Australia

-Brighton’s Dendy Street Beach is certainly a must visit to see the brightly painted bathing boxes which date back to 1881 and at dawn Mother Nature reveals an even more dazzling palette.
-Fiery orange and vivid corals and lilacs light up the sky and reflect off the waves.
-As the sun rises, the 82 beach boxes worth a staggering $200,000 each are revealed, as is Melbourne’s skyline in row of uniformly proportioned wooden structures lining the foreshore at Brighton Beach.
-All retain classic Victorian architectural features with timber framing, weatherboards and corrugated iron roofs, though they also bear the hallmarks of individual licensees' artistic and colourful embellishments.
+Brighton’s Dendy Street Beach is a must-visit to see the brightly painted bathing boxes which date back to 1881.
+At dawn, Mother Nature reveals an even more dazzling palette.
+Fiery oranges and vivid corals, and lilacs light up the sky and reflect off the waves.
+As the sun rises, the 82 beach boxes, worth a staggering $200,000 each, are revealed, along with Melbourne’s skyline in a row of uniformly proportioned wooden structures lining the foreshore at Brighton Beach.
+All retain classic Victorian architectural features with timber framing, weatherboards, and corrugated iron roofs, though they also bear the hallmarks of individual licensees' artistic and colorful embellishments.

 Shrine of Remembrance

-This is remarkable place that opens though late from early morning around 10 am but you can watch the sun rise over the building.
-This place is a moving reminder of the men and women who served in wars and other conflicts.
-Opened in 1934, the Shrine of Remembrance was built to honour Victorians who served during World War I, and inside, there are over 800 artefacts dating back to the 1850s.
-Take in the monumental site at sunrise, before turning back towards Kings Domain as the first light touches the city, or join thousands of other Australians each year on ANZAC Day when the site hosts the annual Dawn Service.
+This remarkable place opens later in the morning, around 10 am, but you can watch the sunrise over the building.
+The Shrine of Remembrance is a moving reminder of the men and women who served in wars and other conflicts.
+Opened in 1934, the Shrine was built to honour Victorians who served during World War I, and inside, there are over 800 artifacts dating back to the 1850s.
+Take in the monumental site at sunrise before turning back towards Kings Domain as the first light touches the city, or join thousands of other Australians each year on ANZAC Day when the site hosts the annual Dawn Service.

 Princes Pier